 Each morning, our associates complete a text-based COVID-19 assessment survey to ensure they are well enough to report to the office.
 As they enter our offices wearing a facemask, they see signage with our new standards and physical distancing reminders, numerous hand sanitizer dispensers, and self-cleaning technology in high-touch areas.

 For the long term, we have to evaluate the evolution of these trends to see which changes will be permanent.
-It would be naïve for us to think that there won’t be some permanent change to our daily lives at the office, at home, while shopping and as we dine at restaurants.
+It would be naïve for us to think that there won’t be some permanent change to our daily lives at the office, at home, while shopping, and as we dine at restaurants.
 COVID-19 has highlighted people’s understanding of how germs and viruses spread, which will certainly generate some permanent change.

 This new landscape is affecting how we interact with our built environments, such as office buildings.
 As CBRE highlighted in a recent webinar, an employee or visitor may encounter health metrics when entering the building, including temperature sensing thermal cameras and touchless access to entry points and elevators.
 Additional modifications may include enhanced air sanitation and HVAC control systems and more digitization to enable more contactless service.
 For example, new elevator systems will take you to your office floor when you scan your work badge in the lobby.

 The pandemic will help catalyze new building technologies and breakthroughs.
 Going forward, approaches to how we outfit, construct, build and maintain buildings will continue to evolve.
 Facility features to advance health and safety will be more prominent.
-These new approaches will compliment recent advances in more environmentally friendly development and Universal Design for an enhanced user experience.
+These new approaches will complement recent advances in more environmentally friendly development and Universal Design for an enhanced user experience.

 COVID-19 will change the trajectory of certain development trends such as the already dying ‘open office’ environment in favor of one that gives employees their own space without being side by side like traditional cube farms.
-In terms of business operations, companies will further embrace collaboration technologies such as virtual meetings, instant messaging and digital project management solutions.
+In terms of business operations, companies will further embrace collaboration technologies such as virtual meetings, instant messaging, and digital project management solutions.

 As we have all experienced, COVID-19 has been a major disruption to our daily lives and how we work.
 It has elevated the importance of health and safety while highlighting the value of personal connection and in-person experiences.
 Human contact is now a prized asset.
 Moving forward, companies will have to evaluate these elements as they return to their offices, recruit talent and compete in our new reality.
 Based on what we have developed for our associates and how we are supporting our clients, we are on the cusp of a new era of workspace.
-Let us stay safe as we build it together here in Buffalo, in Rochester and beyond.
+Let us stay safe as we build it together here in Buffalo, in Rochester, and beyond.